Eddie Rosario Player Props: Braves vs. White Sox

 - Rosario has 16 doubles, two triples, 14 home runs and 21 walks while batting .254.

-- Among the qualifying hitters in MLB, he ranks 82nd in batting average, 118th in on-base percentage, and 34th in slugging.
+- He ranks 86th in batting average, 118th in on base percentage, and 37th in slugging among qualifying batters in MLB.

-- In 60.8% of his 79 games this season, Rosario has picked up at least one hit.
-He's also had 19 multi-hit games.

-- In 15.2% of his games this season, he has gone deep, and 4.8% of his trips to the plate.
+- Rosario has picked up a hit in 49 of 80 games this year, with multiple hits 19 times.

-- Rosario has had at least one RBI in 29.1% of his games this season (23 of 79), with more than one RBI 11 times (13.9%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Rosario has had at least one RBI in 28.8% of his games this season (23 of 80), with two or more RBI 11 times (13.8%).
+He has also accounted for three or more of his team's runs in five contests.

-- He has scored in 29 games this season (36.7%), including multiple runs in seven games.
+- He has scored in 30 of 80 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.